hartwigmedical/hmftools/isofox/README.md

 Field | Description
 ---|---
 Version | Version number
-TotalFragments | count of total fragments (currently ISOFOX only counts genic fragments) DuplicateFragments | Count of fragments marked as duplicates SplicedFragmentPerc | % of total fragments supporting 1 or more known transcripts UnsplicedFragmentPerc | % of total fragments transcripts AltFragmentPerc | % of total fragments supporting an alternate splice junction within a gene ReadThroughFragmentPerc | % of total fragments supporting a read through transcript ChimericFragmentPerc | % of total fragments supporting a chimeric junction ReadLength | Raw read length of fragments FragLength5th | 5th percentile of intronic fragment lengths ???
-FragLength50th | 50th percentile of intronic fragment lengths ???
+TotalFragments | Count of total fragments (currently ISOFOX only counts genic fragments) DuplicateFragments | Count of fragments marked as duplicates SplicedFragmentPerc | % of total fragments supporting 1 or more known transcripts UnsplicedFragmentPerc | % of total fragments not containing a splice junction and not supporting any known transcript AltFragmentPerc | % of total fragments supporting an alternate splice junction within a gene ReadThroughFragmentPerc | % of total fragments supporting a read through transcript ChimericFragmentPerc | % of total fragments supporting a chimeric junction ReadLength | Raw read length of fragments FragLength5th | 5th percentile of genic, intronic fragment lengths (from 1M fragments sampled with a max of 1000 per gene) FragLength50th | 50th percentile of intronic fragment lengths ???
 FragLength95th | 95th percentile of intronic fragment lengths  ???
 EnrichedGenePercent | % of fragments supporting one of the following 6 genes: (RN7SL2, RN7SL1,RN7SL3,RN7SL4P,RN7SL5P & RN7SK)